AnirudhKRamkumar/AnirudhKRamkumar/README.md

 # About me 👋

-My name is Anirudh Ramkumar, and I'm a (rising) sophomore at the New Jersey Institute of Technology's Ying Wu College of Computing!
+My name is Anirudh Ramkumar, and I'm a sophomore at the New Jersey Institute of Technology's Ying Wu College of Computing!

 ## 🔭 I’m currently working on
 - [SimpleDex](https://github.com/NinjaHawk2014/SimpleDex-Calculator)